 This module provides an overview of how to collect blood specimens using venipuncture and fingerstick techniques.

-Unit: Proper Use and Care of Equipment
+Activity: Proper Use and Care of Equipment

 In this activity, students explore the proper use and care of equipment used in phlebotomy.